By guest author Lida Azim, RTF Consultant

-From SRC’s donor partner education, to our grantees’ critical organizing and civic engagement support, the MASA field, like many communities of color, saw historic rates of engagement during the 2018 midterm elections.
+From RTF’s donor partner education, to our grantees’ critical organizing and civic engagement support, the MASA field, like many communities of color, saw historic rates of engagement during the 2018 midterm elections.

 Organizing During the Midterms